Home Traffic MonetizationHow to start How to Sell Ad Space on Your Website? Online Methods 2025

 Cons

 Programmatic advertising is an automated method of selling advertising via a third party.
-There are two main parties in the process; a Supply-Side Platform (SSP) and a Demand-Side Platform (DSP)
+There are two main parties in the process.
+Supply-Side Platform (SSP) and Demand-Side Platform (DSP).

-Publishers sign up on an SSP and provide their ad slots.
-Advertisers bid in real-time for the slots via the DSP, and an algorithm determines which ad will be shown at a specific time.
+Publishers sign up on SSP and provide their ad slots.
+Advertisers bid in real-time for the slots via DSP, and an algorithm determines which ad will be shown at a specific time.

 Pros

-• It involves competitive bidding, meaning publishers get high prices for their ad slots.
+• Programmatic advertising involves highly competitive bidding environment, meaning publishers get high prices for their ad slots.

-• The entire ad buying process is automated, giving publishers more time to focus on creating content and increasing traffic.
+• The entire ad buying process is automated, giving publishers more time to focus on increasing traffic.

 Cons

-• Programmatic ad marketplaces often have high minimum traffic requirements, which locks out most publishers.
+• Programmatic advertising marketplaces often have high minimum traffic requirements, which lock out most publishers.

 • The entire process is automated, meaning there’s a higher risk of ad fraud because no human monitors it.